Arachnids in the UK: Plot

 Having returned to Sheffield, the Thirteenth Doctor goes to meet with Yasmin's family alongside Ryan, whilst Graham heads home to grieve over Grace's death.
 After Yasmin leaves to pick up her mother, Najia Khan, the Doctor and Ryan encounter arachnologist Dr. Jade McIntyre while trying to meet the family's next door neighbour.
 Gaining entry, the group discover its owner, McIntyre's colleague, has been killed by a large spider.
 After Graham rejoins them upon having found something similar at his house, the group learn that McIntyre has been investigating bizarre behaviour patterns in spider ecosystems, after suspending experiments with spiders at her laboratory.
 The Doctor deduces that the giant spiders and behaviour patterns are linked to a recently built luxury hotel complex, which Najia worked at until being fired earlier that day by the hotel's wealthy American owner and prospective presidential candidate, Jack Robertson.

 Arriving at the hotel and joined by Robertson, Yasmin and Najia, the group learn the spiders have infested the complex and that they are now sealed in by them.
 While Ryan and Graham capture a spider for examination, the rest of the group discover the spiders came from abandoned mine tunnels beneath the complex, discovering the bodies of Robertson's bodyguard and personal assistant.
 Further investigation soon reveals the tunnels were used as a dumping ground for industrial waste by one of Robertson's companies.
 McIntyre, who revealed to the Doctor her experiments involved genetically modified spiders, realises the giant spiders are the offspring of a specimen that had been dumped by the same company, on the belief it was dead.
 The Doctor theorises the toxicity of the dumping ground mutated them further.

 To kill them humanely, the group lure the offspring into a panic room Robertson built into the hotel, before encountering the specimen itself in the ballroom.
 Upon finding it, the Doctor and McIntyre realise the spider is dying from breathing difficulties due to its massive size.
 Before the Doctor can ensure it dies humanely, Robertson kills it with his bodyguard's gun, much to her disgust.
 With the situation resolved, Ryan, Yasmin and Graham contemplate returning to their normal lives but decide to see more of the universe with the Doctor, much to her delight.

 Casting

+The episode stars Jodie Whittaker as The Doctor.
+Bradley Walsh, Tosin Cole, and Mandip Gill appear as The Doctor's companions Graham O'Brien, Ryan Sinclair, and Yasmin Khan respectively.

-After the premiere episode, "The Woman Who Fell to Earth", was broadcast, it was confirmed that Chris Noth and Shobna Gulati would be among a number of guest actors that would appear in the series.
+After the premiere episode, "The Woman Who Fell to Earth", was broadcast, it was confirmed that Chris Noth and Shobna Gulati would be among a number of guest actors that would appear in the series.'
+Noth portrayed Jack Robertson.